JARPinto/fleet/README.md

 ### Consumption page
-Consumption page has two phase:
+Consumption page has two phases:
   1. First time clicking - shows year totals (code below will show year totals)
-  2. After aplying the filte it will show the values for the month chosen
+  2. After applying the filter it will show the values for the month chosen
 - Filter option for months - first time going to the page it shows the years totals
   ```python
       # Entry values to the form